siddMahen/stest/README.md

 # stest - A Sane Async Testing Framework

-Frustrated with other testing frameworks which kinda sucked at handling async, I decided to make stest.
+Frustrated with other testing frameworks which kinda sucked at handling async, so I decided to make stest.

 # Installation: